scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 ## Token-aware Routing

-Token-aware routing uses the primary key of queries to route requests directly to the Cassandra nodes where the data is located.
-Using this policy avoids having to route requests through an extra coordinator node in the Cassandra cluster.
-This can improve query latency and reduce load on the Cassandra nodes.
+Token-aware routing uses the primary key of queries to route requests directly to the ScyllaDB/Cassandra nodes where the data is located.
+Using this policy avoids having to route requests through an extra coordinator node in the ScyllaDB/Cassandra cluster.
+This can improve query latency and reduce load on the ScyllaDB/Cassandra nodes.
 It can be used in conjunction with other load balancing and routing policies.

 ```c